Tim Hardaway Jr.'s Secret HGTV Obsession Inspires Future Dream Home

 For many individuals, trips to home goods and hardware stores are burdensome chores best avoided at all costs.
 Tours of their interiors—dreary hells where attempts to delineate between paint colors like Victorian Lace and Tropical Sand can drain the life of even the most spirited of creatures—are best made in haste.

-Hardaway Jr., though, looks forward to these jaunts.
+Hardaway, though, looks forward to these jaunts.
 He views them as a welcome respite from his all-consuming day-and-night job as starting shooting guard, and leading scorer, of the New York Knicks.

 "It's just a good way to get your mind away from basketball," he said.
-More so for Hardaway Jr., the errand of replacing a busted light represents the perfect opportunity to employ his other area of expertise, honed on his living room couch before games and during off days.
+More so for Hardaway, the errand of replacing a busted light represents the perfect opportunity to employ his other area of expertise, honed on his living room couch before games and during off days.

-The NBA's eight-month marathon of a season can grow grating.
+The NBA's eight-month marathon of a season can be grating.
 Many players lean on hobbies to help complete the trek.
 Some play golf; others dive into video games.

-But Hardaway Jr., who this year is averaging 23.2 points per game—nearly double his career average entering the season (12.1)—has chosen a different outlet: He relies on the friendly, fantasy-fulfilling faces featured every day on the Home and Garden Television cable channel, known to most by the moniker of HGTV.
+But Hardaway, who this year is averaging 23.2 points per game—nearly double his career average entering the season (12.1)—has chosen a different outlet: He relies on the friendly, fantasy-fulfilling faces featured every day on the Home and Garden Television cable channel, known to most by the moniker of HGTV.

-"I watch basketball here and there, but you get tired and need to get away from it," Hardaway Jr. said.
+"I watch basketball here and there, but you get tired and need to get away from it," Hardaway said.
 "HGTV is my channel to relax.
 I watch it all the time."

 His favorite show, he said, is Fixer Upper, in which husband and wife Chip and Joanna Gaines help couples purchase and renovate homes.
-He often spends off days parked on his couch, devouring episodes—both new and re-runs—saved on his DVR.
-He knows HGTV's location on the dial by heart—"channel 64," he said with a smile—so that on those rare days when it's not the last channel he's watched, he can flip to it directly upon returning home following a game.
+He often spends off days parked on his couch, devouring episodes—both new and reruns—saved on his DVR.
+He knows HGTV's location by heart—"channel 64," he said with a smile—so that on those rare days when it's not the last channel he's watched, he can flip to it directly upon returning home following a game.

-"The past three days that's the only channel that's been on my TV," Hardaway Jr. said.
+"The past three days that's the only channel that's been on my TV," Hardaway said.

 Tim Hardaway Jr @T_HardJR